4 things to remember

-- talk to someone who’ll listen to how you feel
+- Talk to someone who'll listen to how you feel – it can really help.

 The death of someone you care about can be very difficult.
-You can also be upset about the death of an animal or pet.
-This can hurt as much as a relative or friend dying.
+These feelings are sometimes called grief.
 It's natural to have strong reactions when someone you love or are close to dies.

 You might feel:

 Try not to put too much pressure on yourself to feel better straight away.
 These feelings will change over time.
-It's important to accept how you feel.
+It's important to try to accept how you feel.

 Sometimes people die very unexpectedly.
 You might find that, as well as the pain of losing someone you love, you’re also dealing with severe shock, anxiety or fear.